Caring for the whole person

 As part of your treatment, you are also assigned a nurse navigator.
 Our nurses have specialized training in caring for patients with gynecologic cancer.
 Your nurse navigator will be there to answer your questions and help you coordinate your appointments.

-OUR LOCATION Gynecologic Cancer Clinic
+Gynecologic Cancer Clinic

 Need Directions?
 The gynecologic cancer clinic is located in the main Baptist MD Anderson Cancer Center on Floor 7 of our cancer center.